 Having an easy exit strategy isn’t just for family pets.
 Installing a pool ramp (we like the Skamper-Ramp) will give wildlife and neighborhood animals that are not familiar with your pool a highly visible escape route.
-For critters like frogs and squirrels, we suggest the FrogLog, which attaches to the side of your pool and floats on the surface acting as a life raft for smaller animals.
 Try the Critter Skimmer as another safety mechanism.
 “The Critter Skimmer is an eco-friendly invention that allows frogs, turtles, mice, and other small critters to rescue themselves from in-ground pool skimmers.
 Replacing the pool skimmer cover with a Critter Skimmer allows animals that invariably end up in the pool to climb up the attached spiral rescue ramp and through the opening in the skimmer cover to safety.”

 Share these pool tips with fellow pool owners and check back often for more of Tracy’s Tips on our blog.

 When your pool turns green, your first assumption may be that algae is the offender.
 While this is often true, you could actually be dealing with increased heavy metals.
 Try these simple tests to determine the real cause of your green pool.

 Test your chlorine levels.
 If there is free chlorine in the pool and it is green, copper is the likely culprit.
 If there is no free chlorine, suspect algae.

 If your pool turns green after adding shock, copper is the likely cause.
 Other minerals, such as iron and manganese can turn the water brown, pink or purple.
 A metal remover will bind with the minerals in your pool water, allowing your pool filter to remove them.